-Swiss president tests positive for COVID-19 | www.lokmattimes.com
+Swiss president tests positive for Covid-19 | www.lokmattimes.com

-Swiss President and Foreign Minister Ignazio Cassis has tested positive for COVID-19, said a government statement on Thursday.
+Geneva, Feb 18 Swiss President and Foreign Minister Ignazio Cassis has tested positive for Covid-19, said a government ...

-Swiss President and Foreign Minister Ignazio Cassis has tested positive for COVID-19, said a government statement on Thursday.
+Geneva, Feb 18 Swiss President and Foreign Minister Ignazio Cassis has tested positive for Covid-19, said a government statement.

-"At the end of Wednesday afternoon, the President of the Confederation Ignazio Cassis underwent a PCR test in view of his participation in the Munich Security Conference.
-The test came back positive and the president went into self-isolation this morning as soon as he learned of the test result," the statement said.
+"At the end of Wednesday afternoon, the President of the Confederation Ignazio Cassis underwent a test in view of his participation in the Munich Security Conference.
+The test came back positive and the president went into self-isolation this morning as soon as he learned of the test result," the statement said on Thursday, Xinhua reported.

 It added that Cassis has no symptoms and is in good health, and will continue his work from home until Sunday.